-- Fold your paper pieces into simple 3-D shapes
+Fold your paper pieces into simple 3-D forms and shapes.

 It’s time to make your shapes 3-D!
 You might want to experiment with rolling and folding a couple of sheets using scrap paper first.
 To make a cylinder, all you have to do is roll one of your pieces of paper into a paper tube shape.

 Once you have rolled your paper into the size cylinder you’d like, use a small piece of clear tape along the edge at each end to secure the sides.
 Once you’ve made a cylinder shape, try making a cone.

 Experiment with folding your paper into halves, thirds, and quarters, unfolding, then taping at the edges to create prisms (3-D triangle or rectangle shapes) or cubes (3-D square shapes).

 The ends of your shapes will be open, and that’s exactly what we want – this will allow you to stack or slide other shapes in easily!

 Create a variety of shapes and sizes.

 Continue making different sizes, heights, and widths of shapes with the rest of your paper.
 The more variety you have, the more interesting your set of shapes will be!